tlienart/Xranklin.jl/docs/workflow/folder_structure.md

 ### Cache folder

-The cache folder keeps track of a number of elements that may help speed up re-building your website.
+The cache folder keeps track of a serialised representation of the global and each of the local **contexts**.
-At a high-level the cache folder tries to:

-- keep track of a hash of each page to see if they've changed since the last time they were built to reduce the need of having to re-build pages,
-- keep track of all page variables defined on each page to avoid having to re-evaluate them,
-- keep track of the output of all code blocks to try to avoid having to re-execute them.

-The use of the word _try_ is important here, there are many cases where the cache will be ignored.
-Generally though, you shouldn't have to think about the `__cache/` folder.
+At a high level, the global context keeps track of global [page variables](page vars) and the local contexts keep track of local page variables along with the representation of all code blocks evaluated on that page.

+These serialised representation will only exist under certain (fairly broad) conditions and will speed up re-building the website on subsequent sessions.
+If a context fails to serialise (e.g. because some of the page variables can't be easily serialised), the context will be re-built every time the server is re-started even if the page hasn't changed which can lead to a small overhead depending on what's on that page.

-If you're curious, you can read more about it [here](/engine/cache/).
+If you're curious about the cache, you can read more about it [here](/engine/cache/).

-A single page `foo.md` can generate between one and three cache files (see the next point for their location)

-* a `pg.hash` which contains a hash of the page `foo.md`,
-* a `nbv.cache` which contains a serialised version of the [page variables][page vars] defined on the page,
-* a `nbc.cache` which contains the string representation of [evaluated code blocks][code eval] and the string representation of their results.
+Generally you shouldn't have to think about the cache folder at all.

 ### Paths in Franklin

-The table below helps understanding how a file placed in the website folder is connected to files in `__site/` and `__cache/`.
+The table below helps clarify how a file placed in the website folder ends up generating a file in the `__site/` folder and, ultimately, the corresponding URL.
-The files between brackets are optionally generated depending on the context.

 For URLs, recall that if we write `/foo/bar/` the browser resolves this as `/foo/bar/index.html` (so the source file is at `/foo/bar/index.html` but users can access the page at `/foo/bar/`).
+Also, if the [`base_url_prefix`](/workflow/deployment/#setting_the_base_url_prefix) is `"PREFIX"` then `/foo/bar/` will be `PREFIX/foo/bar/` online (in the table below we assume the prefix is `""`).

+For **`.md`** and **`.html`** files:

 \lskip